infinitered/ignite/docs/Components-Text.md

 You'll want to customize these presets and add more.
 You can do this in the `text.presets.ts` file.

+If you find yourself overriding styles with the `style` prop a lot, you probably need a new preset for that use case.

 ### Available Presets

 `default`: The default text styles.